i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

   LeaseSet: type specified above
   Signing Private Key: type as inferred from the lease set signature
-                       (by dest signing key or transient key) Encryption Private Key: type as inferred from the public key in the lease set
+                       (by dest signing key or transient key) Not present for Meta LS2 Encryption Private Key: type as inferred from the public key in the lease set Not present for Meta LS2

 Notes